pniewskimaciej/observability-portfolio/datadog/README.md

 ### 1. Infrastructure Health

+Server health information was collected using the **Datadog Agent**.

-Provides an overview of the underlying DNS and LDAP server health, including:
+The dashboard provides an overview of the underlying DNS and LDAP server health, including:

 * RAM utilization
 * Disk utilization